What you need to know about your Town of Okotoks assessment.

 - Many improvements will not increase the assessed value.

-- It takes a great deal of capital expenditures to increase an assessment.
+- It takes a great deal of capital expenditure to increase an assessed value.

 - The improvements must be significant to that of adding space or increasing the building class.

-- The cost of making improvements to an existing building will not add dollar for dollar to assessment value as the assessment is based on comparisons of sale prices of similar property in the area.
+- The cost of making improvements to an existing building will not add proportionately dollar for dollar to assessment value, as the assessment is based on comparisons of sale prices of similar property in the area.

 $100,000 added value x 0.75% tax rate = $750 additional tax

-The amount of property tax allocated in each property is correlated with the amount of property value from the total town assessment.
+The amount of property tax allocated to each property is correlated with the amount of property value.
 Municipal tax is exactly that - a tax.
 It is not a fee for services rendered on each individual property.
 It is a tax levied in relationship to value.
+Municipal tax paid is akin to federal income tax paid, which has no direct relationship, to services rendered for each taxpayer.
+Municipal tax paid is in relation to the property value and is not an accounting of services rendered to each individual property.